3 Special Education Teacher Resume Examples For 2023

 Do I need a career objective or summary?

 If you’ve been a special ed teacher for more than a few years, you can include a brief summary highlighting your unique expertise.
 If you’re earlier on in your career, you can include a short objective.
-In both cases, only do it if it’s 100% customized to the position and adds value.
-For example, consider mentioning how you see yourself fitting in at that specific school/care center, and what your experience would brings.
+In both cases, only do it if it’s 100 percent customized to the position and adds value.
+For example, consider mentioning how you see yourself fitting in at that specific school/care center and what your experience would bring.
 Otherwise, skip it!

 My resume is less than a page.
 Is that okay?